 When you hit an internal temperature of 145°, remove the Pineapple Balsamic Pork Loin from the crock pot and allow it to rest on the platter for five minutes, before slicing.
 When you slice it, it will still be very lightly pink, but trust me, it’s perfectly done!

-Serve with your favorite sides.
+Serve with your favorite sides, like my Green Beans and Potatoes recipe.
 We like smashed potatoes and a green salad with this yummy pork dinner.
 Leave a comment and let me know what you served it with.